matthewstory/mattrideshis.bike/_posts/2017-08-23-silca-roll-premio.markdown

 ![Like Your Bike Has a Mullet]({{ "/assets/posts/gear/reviews/silca/dangle-open.jpg" | relative_url }})

-I have personally had to replace a set of tire levers and a multi-tool because of this, and if you think I'm the only one that's lost gear becasue of this, think again.
+I have personally had to replace a set of tire levers and a multi-tool because of this, and if you think I'm the only one that's lost gear because of this, think again.
 Here's another Seat Roll Premio user recounting the first time he used the product:

 > The first time I used it it flew open and sent my stuff flying across Main Street.